11+ Brilliant Things To Do In Burlington VT For Zythophiles

 Vanderbilt Connection to Shelburne Farms

-I lucked upon a VIP tour with Marshall Webb, great grandson of Lila Vanderbilt-Webb and her husband, William Seward.
+I lucked upon a VIP tour with Marshall Webb, great-grandson of Lila Vanderbilt-Webb, and her husband, William Seward.
 There were the original Webb’s who, in 1886, owned the property and built the stately stone homes and barns still standing today.

-Marshall and his brother Alec now run the non-profit Shelburne Farms, established in the 1970’s by all six siblings of his generation.
+Marshall and his brother Alec now run the non-profit Shelburne Farms, established in the 1970s by all six siblings of his generation.
 Back then, the charitable component was comprised only of a summer camp and vegetable market, while the farm itself remained an active dairy business.

 Marshall’s father ran the farm until he died in 1984.
 Since then, Marshall et. al made education focusing on sustainable agriculture Mission Number One.
-So much so that the the Environmental Center had to be moved from the smaller Coach Barn to the larger Farm Barn.
+So much so that the Environmental Center had to be moved from the smaller Coach Barn to the larger Farm Barn.

 Environmental Mission